Two more flights carrying Americans fleeing coronavirus are expected to leave Wuhan soon

 His wife, Yanjun Wei, 3-year-old son Rowan, and 1-year-old daughter Mia have been holed up in a high-rise apartment in Wuhan.
 He was supposed to join them there to celebrate the Chinese New Year, but the outbreak shut the city down, he said.

 “It’s terrifying.
-It is very dramatic to shut down a city of 50 million people.
+It is very dramatic to shut down (an area) of 50 million people.
 You think to yourself, if that can happen what else can happen?”
 Burnett said.

 The three were tentatively booked on an evacuation flight out, he said, after he contacted the State Department and the US Embassy in China for help.
 The children are US citizens; his wife is due to take her citizenship exam this month.